foundry-rs/starknet-foundry/design_documents/parametrizing_tests_with_fixed_values.md

 # ...
 ```

-## Deterministic Test Execution Order
+## Deterministic Test Output Order

 Parallel test execution implementation in forge makes deterministic test execution order non-trivial.
-For good user experience, we should aim to implement parametrized tests in such a way that cases are executed in
+For good user experience, we should aim to implement parametrized tests in such a way that cases results are displayed
-deterministic order directly after each other.
+in deterministic order and grouped together.

-This is not a technical requirement for implementing parametrized tests but will make for a much better UX, especially
+Test execution itself can be performed in any order as long as we display the results in grouped manner.
-in case of displaying failures of some parametrized cases.
+We can follow the fuzzed tests implementation for this.

 ## Required Changes to Test Collector